Tourism in Switzerland

 Switzerland is notable for its landscapes and tourism facilities (Matterhorn from the Gornergrat Railway).

 Tourists are drawn to Switzerland's diverse landscape as well as the available activities, which take advantage of the Alpine climate and landscapes, in particular skiing and mountaineering, but also due to the many old town centers, with their historic buildings that often preserve parts of their medieval fortifications, and Roman sites.
 Switzerland is also popular for tourism-oriented railways, as well as for its cheese and chocolate.
+Tourist activities are rated by the Quality Label for Swiss Tourism.

 As of 2016, tourism accounted for an estimated 2.6% (CHF 16.8 billion) of Switzerland's GDP, compared to 2.6% (CHF 12.8 billion) in 2001.

 History

 Tourism began in Switzerland with British mountaineers climbing the main peaks of the Bernese Alps in the early 19th century.

 The Alpine Club in London was founded in 1857.
 Reconvalescence in the Alpine, in particular from tuberculosis, was another important branch of tourism in the 19th and early 20th centuries: for example in Davos, Graubünden.
 Due to the prominence of the Bernese Alps in British mountaineering, the Bernese Oberland was long especially known as a tourist destination.
 Meiringen's Reichenbach Falls achieved literary fame as the site of the fictional death of Sir Arthur Conan Doyle's Sherlock Holmes (1893).
 The first organised tourist holidays to Switzerland were offered during the 19th century by Thomas Cook and Lunn Travel companies.
 Tourism in Switzerland had been exclusively for the rich until it became widely popular in the 20th century.